mriffler/UserManual/docs/source/pages/ProductGuide.rst

 QGIS
 ====
-For QGIS users it is a bit more complicated to visually inspect the product.
+QGIS users need to apply more steps to visually inspect the product.

 **GeoTiff/Jpeg2000**